The Death of the Heart

-Plot summary
+Synopsis

 At the beginning of the novel, Portia moves in with Anna and Thomas Quayne after her mother dies.
 Portia is Thomas's half sister.
 Mr. Quayne (Thomas's father) had an extramarital affair with Irene (Portia's mother) while married to Thomas's mother.
 When Irene became pregnant, and Mrs. Quayne learned of it, she was adamant that he do what was the right thing: so, at his own wife's unyielding insistence, Mr. Quayne divorced Thomas's mother and married Irene.
 Mr. Quayne, Irene, and Portia then left England and travelled through Europe as exiles from society and from the Quayne family, living in the cheapest of lodgings.
 Irene and Portia continued to live in this fashion until, when Portia was 16, Irene died.
 Portia was sent to live with Thomas and Anna after Irene's death.
 The plan is that she is to stay with them for one year at which time Portia will leave and move in with Irene's sister (Portia's aunt).

 Portia is a naturally awkward girl, and this aspect of her personality has been intensified by her strange childhood which was one of constant travel, change, and strangers, while at the same time being incredibly isolating.
 She is uniquely innocent in her observations of people, and is baffled by inconsistencies between what they say and what they do, and wonders why people say things they do not mean.
 She keeps a diary detailing the lives of those around her, particularly Anna, trying to understand the key to people she thinks she is missing.
 Anna finds and reads Portia's diary; she is incensed by the idea of the girl observing her every move, and rages about the girl to her friend St. Quentin, a writer and frequent visitor to the Quaynes's home.
 It becomes clear over the course of the novel that Anna dislikes Portia because she is strange.
 Anna and Thomas are generally uncomfortable with Portia in their home but try to make do.
 They send her to classes where she makes friends with a girl named Lilian.